Staters of Cilicia Trachea

 Table 1: Basic descriptive statistics of individual groups

-As Figures 1–2 and Table 1 show, the staters of these mints can be divided in terms of the similarity of their weights into three large groups, which probably correspond to the three phases of the weight standard development in pre-Hellenistic Cilicia Trachea:
+As Figures 1–2 and Table 1 show, the staters of these mints can be divided in terms of the similarity of their weights into two large groups, which probably correspond to the two phases of the weight standard development in pre-Hellenistic Cilicia Trachea:

 Phase 1: Holmoi, Group 1;